 Also, consider the following perks when you determine the value of staying on site:

-Free Ground Transportation: Guests staying at Disney World hotels can board complimentary Disney's Magical Express buses at the Orlando Airport that take them directly to their resort.
+Free ground transportation: Guests staying at Disney World hotels can board complimentary Disney's Magical Express buses at the Orlando Airport that take them directly to their resort.
 And they can avoid the baggage carousel since Disney delivers luggage directly to guests' hotel rooms.
 On the return trip, which is also free, guests can save time at the airport by checking their luggage and getting their boarding passes at their Disney hotel.

-Extra Theme Park Hours: Disney World hotel guests can jump-start their day by getting into select parks an hour before the general public.
+Extra, exclusive time at the theme parks: Disney World hotel guests can jump-start their day by getting into select parks an hour before the general public.
 A lot of ground can be covered when the parks are less crowded.
 Also, parks remain open on certain evenings to resort guests up to three hours after closing to the general public.

 Get the Full Disney Experience: By staying on property, you'll be completely immersed 24/7 in all things Disney.
 You'll get the Mouse's legendary service, and you'll be surrounded by the themes developed by the Imagineers for your hotel as well as at the parks (and everywhere else you go at the resort).